apache/cloudstack-documentation/source/adminguide/networking.rst

    -  **Persistent**.
 Indicate whether the guest network is persistent or not.
-The network that you can provision without having to deploy a VM on it is termed persistent network.
+The network that you can provision without having to deploy an instance on it is termed persistent network.
 For more information, see `“Persistent
       Networks” <networking_and_traffic.html#persistent-networks>`_.

    -  **Specify VLAN**.
 Indicate whether a VLAN could be specified when this offering is used.
-If you select this option and later use this network offering while creating a VPC tier or an isolated network, you will be able to specify a VLAN ID for the network you create.
+If you select this option and later use this network offering while creating a VPC Network Tier or an isolated network, you will be able to specify a VLAN ID for the network you create.

    -  **VPC**.
 This option indicate whether the guest network is Virtual